Seas

 Sea of Azov Facts: The Black Sea’s Shallow Extension

-Photo Sea Of Azov
+Photo Sea of Azov

 The Sea of Azov is a small inland sea located in Eastern Europe, bordered by Ukraine to the northeast and Russia to the northwest.
 It is connected to the Black Sea by the narrow Strait of Kerch.
 The sea has a surface area of approximately 39,000 square kilometers and an average depth of just 7 meters, making it one of the shallowest seas in the world.
 Despite its small size, the Sea of Azov plays a significant role in the region, both historically and economically.